toucansites/minimal-template/README.md

-# Minimal theme
+# Minimal template

-Just a minimal theme for the Toucan static site generator.
+Just a minimal template for the Toucan static site generator.